duuusha/HelloWorld/JShellConsole.md

 # Launching JShell Interactive Console

-IntelliJ IDEA includes an interactive JShell console that allows you to write and evaluate Java code snippets.
+IntelliJ IDEA includes an interactive JShell console that can be used as a temporary file to write and evaluate your code.

+![jshell_result](https://user-images.githubusercontent.com/35970470/35905994-111245e8-0bfa-11e8-9129-073576747b96.png)

+> Note that the JShell Console requires JDK 9.

 This document describes how to launch the JShell console and use it to run a sample code snippet.
-> Note that the JShell Console requires JDK 9.

-![jshell_result](https://user-images.githubusercontent.com/35970470/35905994-111245e8-0bfa-11e8-9129-073576747b96.png)

 1. Select **Tools | Groovy Console** on the main menu.